Mahdi-Farhani/ImageProcessing/docs/example.md

 ## Examples and usages
 This document collects example usages for all modules of the project.

-To keep the document scalable as new modules are added, examples are organized into clearly separated sections.
+To keep the document scalable as new modules are added

 index: